 Melvin Capital, a hedge fund who shorts both AMC and GameStop stock has reportedly suffered a 49% loss its first quarter.

-The reason being is they have not closed their short positions.
+The reason being is they have not closed their short positions although in a recent statement they advised they had.
 This hedge fund along with short-sellers are losing money every day due to the short borrow fee continuously increasing.

 Retail investors started digging into the manipulation as AMC’s share price continuously got ladder-attacked.
 Shorts use this strategy as a means to drive the price down as the stock moves up.

 Redditors have discovered which platforms are owned or partners of Melvin Capital and Citadel.
 We’ve seen manipulation through bogus headlines trying to divert the public from buying a heavily shorted stock.
-MarketWatch, who is owned by Melvin Capital, took to eliminating AMC from their #1 place on the most shorted stock list in the market.
+MarketWatch, who is owned by Melvin Capital and Citadel, took to eliminating AMC from their #1 place on the most shorted stock list in the market back in February.

 This only urged more people do further dig in.
 We’ve found the unethical use of naked shares, which are essentially ‘fairy stocks’.
 They don’t exist but are traded and shorted otherwise.
 These are also known as ‘I owe you’s’.